The spice nutmeg has been found to be healthy for the liver.

 “Other health benefits include pain relief from inflammatory diseases, treatment of insomnia, antibacterial benefits that help prevent tooth decay and other anti-cariogenic [resistant to tooth decay] properties.

-“However, nutmeg is one spice that is used sparingly in dishes because of its strong flavor — so nutmeg oil is another alternative.
+“However, nutmeg is one spice that is used sparingly in dishes because of its strong flavor — so nutmeg oil is another alternative.”

 What if You Don’t Like Nutmeg?

-I find this spice very unpalatable, so I put it in something that I already don’t like the taste of: my post-workout protein drink.
+For myself, nutmeg and my palate don’t quite get along, so I put it in something that I already don’t like the taste of: my post-workout protein drink.